 How much is a normal car insurance down payment?

-In most cases, your down payment will be some percentage of your total premium.
-If you plan to break up your premium into monthly installments, you may be required to pay a percentage of your first month’s bill (usually either 50% or 100%).
+Your down payment for car insurance is often a percentage of your total premium.
+If you plan to break up your premium into monthly rather than annual installments, you may be required to pay a percentage of your first month's bill (usually either 50% or 100%).

-There are no official limits on insurance down payments, and the car insurance company can ask for two months or more worth of payments upfront before your coverage takes effect.
+There are no official limits on insurance down payments, and a car insurance company can ask for two months or more worth of payments upfront before your coverage takes effect.

-If you’ve got some money in the bank, many insurance companies also offer the option to pay your entire six-month or annual premium upfront in exchange for a discount.
+If you've got some money in the bank, many insurance companies also offer the option to pay your entire six-month or annual premium upfront for a discount.

-The exact deposit amount and the cost of your monthly car insurance payment will depend on the insurance company you choose, your types of coverage, and other factors such as your credit history, so make sure to consider all of your options when researching how to switch car insurance.
+The exact deposit amount and the cost of your monthly insurance payment will depend on your coverage and other factors such as your credit history, so make sure to consider multiple car insurance companies if you're thinking about switching.

-Can you get a $20 down payment on your car insurance?
+Can you get car insurance with a $20 down payment?

-If you need more than minimum coverage (most people do), or if you have some marks on your driving record, you’ll probably have to pay a higher down payment than $20.
+If you need more than minimum coverage (as most people do), or if you have some marks on your driving record, you'll probably have to pay a higher down payment than $20.

-Many factors go into deciding your auto insurance rates, including:
+Many factors are used to decide your auto insurance rates, including:

 Even if you are an ideal candidate with a perfect driving history, a high credit score, and a less-expensive car, it's unlikely that you will only have to pay $20 for your car insurance down payment.
 Sometimes, even state regulations can prevent you from getting a low down payment option.